 report expects Content-type header to be set to application/json.

-See Reports for more information.
+See Report for more information.

 Warning